Prince Faisal bin Hussein

-Prince Faisal bin Hussein (فيصل بن الحسين; born 11 October 1963) is a son of King Hussein and Princess Muna, and the younger brother of King Abdullah II.
+Prince Faisal bin Al Hussein (فيصل بن الحسين; born 11 October 1963) is a Jordanian prince who is a son of King Hussein and Princess Muna, and the younger brother of King Abdullah II.
 Periodically he has served as regent during his brother's absences abroad.

-Education
+Early life

-Faisal was born in Amman, Jordan.
-After early schooling in Amman, Faisal was sent in 1970 to his mother's native United Kingdom where he attended St. Edmund's School in Hindhead, England.
-The following year, he moved to the United States where he attended the Bement School in Deerfield, Massachusetts for the next two years.
+Faisal was born in 11 October 1963 at Palestine Hospital in Al Abdali, Amman, He was early schooling in Amman, Faisal was sent in 1970 to his mother's native United Kingdom where he attended St. Edmund's School in Hindhead, England.
+In the following year, he moved to the United States where he attended the Bement School in Deerfield, Massachusetts for the next two years.
 He then moved schools again, this time to Eaglebrook School, also in Deerfield.
 In 1978, Faisal commenced his high school education at St. Albans School in Washington, D.C., from which he graduated in 1981.
 His initial university education was at Brown University from which he graduated in 1985 with a ScB degree in electrical engineering.
 The prince also earned a master's degree in management from the London Business School in 1988.
 During his university years, Faisal took flying lessons and obtained a private pilot's license.

 Military service

 Prior to graduating from Brown University, Faisal served in the Royal Jordanian Air Force (RJAF), where he received helicopter training.
 In the summer of 1985, he gained his RJAF wings and then underwent officer training with the Royal Air Force at Cranwell.
 Remaining at Cranwell, he did his RAF Basic Flying Training in 1986 before moving to RAF Valley where he completed Advanced Flying Training on jets and received his RAF wings in 1987.
 Later that year, Feisal completed further flying training at the Tactical Weapons Unit, at Chivenor in Devon.

 In September 2004, Faisal was appointed an assistant to the Chairman of the Joint Chiefs of Staff, with the rank of Lieutenant General.
-He retired from the Jordan Arab Army in December 2017.
+He retired from the Royal Jordanian Army in December 2017.